Credit Reports | It's Your Paycheck Lesson 6

 College Choice 101: FAFSA

-This video assignment provides a general overview of the Free Application for Student Aid, or FAFSA.
+Provide an overview of the Free Application for Student Aid, or FAFSA.

 Car Insurance 101: Coverage and Cost Basics

-This video assignment on car insurance introduces coverage and cost basics.
+Introduce car insurance coverage and cost basics.

 Car Insurance 101: Types of Coverage, Optional Add-ons, and Possible Discounts